-The itopia General Terms of Service set forth below (hereinafter referred to as the “Terms” or “Agreement”) apply to Customer’s use of the Service provided by itopia, Inc., a Delaware corporation (“itopia”) or any of its Affiliates.
+The itopia Terms of Service (“TOS”) set forth below apply to users (“Customer”, “You” or “Your”) of Services provided by itopia, Inc., a Delaware corporation (“itopia”) or any of its Affiliates.

-These Terms are a contract between you and itopia and cover important information about itopia services and equipment.
-Unless otherwise stated, these Terms apply to all itopia-branded services (collectively, the “Service” or “Services”), and any itopia-supplied equipment (regardless of how branded) you use, purchase or lease in connection with the Services (“Equipment”).
-You accept and agree to comply with, and be bound by these Terms when you (a) sign or otherwise acknowledge that you accept these Terms on paper or electronically; (b) order, activate, accept, use or pay for itopia’s Service or Equipment through any means; or (c) start any program that says you are accepting these Terms when doing so, whichever occurs first.
-If you do not agree to these terms, do not install or use the Services in any way.
-These Terms incorporate and include any or all terms and conditions, addenda and/or policies posted on itopia’s “Legal Information Page”, which can be found at our Policy Center (collectively, the “Other Documents”).
-To the extent that these Terms conflict with the provisions of any of these Other Documents, then these Terms shall control, unless itopia has expressly stated or agreed otherwise in writing, and the conflicting provisions of the Other Document(s) shall be deemed modified to the minimum extent necessary to be read consistently with these Terms.
+You accept and agree to comply with, and be bound by this TOS when you (a) sign an itopia Service Order; (b) click-through or otherwise acknowledge this TOS electronically; (c) pilot, try, order, activate, accept, use or pay for itopia’s Service or Equipment through any means; or (d) download or start any program that says you are accepting this TOS when doing so, whichever occurs first.
+If You do not agree to these terms, you may not download, install or use the Services in any way.
+This TOS incorporates and includes any or all terms and conditions, addenda and/or policies posted on itopia’s “Legal Policy Center” (www.itopia.com), along with any Service Order, Statement of Work, or Documentation (collectively, the “Other Documents”).
+To the extent that this TOS conflicts with the provisions of any Other Documents, then this TOS shall control, unless itopia has expressly stated or agreed otherwise in writing.

 “Access Credentials” means any user name, identification number, password, license or security key, security token, PIN, or other security code, method, technology, or device used, alone or in combination, to verify an individual’s identity and authorization to access and use the Services.